habibtalib/belich/README.md

 Choosing to eliminate VueJS from the equation has been a very complicated decision, and in some cases, it has been a big headache.

-To this day, Belich has its own code structure designed from 0 and will include Livewire the [Caleb Porzio](https://github.com/calebporzio)
+To this day, Belich has its own code structure designed from 0 and will be 100% costomized by the user.

 The adventure is worth it, and I think I've learned great things!